πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Source: American Journal of Sports Medicine, 2023

 At RCP Health, no patient returns to sport on time alone.
-We use the same evidence-based criteria used by Canadian Olympic and national team physiotherapists โ€” because your long-term knee health is more important than any single game.
+We use the same evidence-based criteria used by Canadian Olympic and national team physiotherapists.

 Insurance & Direct Billing

-Direct Billing for ACL Rehabilitation โ€” $0 Out-of-Pocket
+Direct Billing for ACL Rehabilitation β€” $0 Out-of-Pocket

-RCP Health handles all insurance billing directly โ€” so you can focus 100% on recovery.
+RCP Health handles all insurance billing directly.
 We accept WSIB, MVA (SABS/OCF-18), and most major extended health benefit providers.

 Extended Health Benefits

 ACL physiotherapy covered under your physiotherapy allowance.
-We direct bill Sun Life, Manulife, Great-West Life, Blue Cross, Green Shield, & 20+ others.
+We direct bill Sun Life, Manulife, Great-West Life, Blue Cross, Green Shield & 20+ others.

 Motor Vehicle Accident (MVA)